waflint/wflint-blog/source/_drafts/desktop-migration.md

 To validate that nothing would go nuclear at the OS level, I'm testing the windows install by cloning my boot disk and using that on the new board before migrating everything.
 I used a [Clonezilla live image](https://clonezilla.org/fine-print-live-doc.php?path=clonezilla-live/doc/03_Disk_to_disk_clone) and everything went smoothly from there.

+as a fun extra, I reused this disk to replace another aging SATA drive with a larger capacity.
+While normally cloning from a larger drive to a smaller one is not possible, if the donor's data partitions are smaller than the destination (and all near the "beginning" of the disk), it's doable with a few workarounds.

+in clonezilla, use advanced mode rather than beginner.
+Then when cloning from disk to disk, pick options `-icds` and "Resize partition table proportionally" from the arguments provided.
+This copies over the partition table from the source drive as well as the data itself, but skips validation that it'll all fit.

 ### BIOS tweaks

 ## **Thunderbolt**